Want to use Pinterest trends to create scroll-stopping content? You’ve come to the right place.

 What are the most popular searches on Pinterest?

-As 2020 was ending, we saw a sharp rise in holiday and business-related searches.
+As the year ended, we saw a sharp rise in holiday and business-related searches.
 Let’s take a closer look and see how you can apply them in your Pinterest content strategy.

 (Note: The following trends apply only in the US.)